Wage and Hour Laws in Iowa | Current Iowa Labor Laws

 Sick Leave

-In Iowa, employers don’t have to provide paid or unpaid sick leave benefits to their employees.
-However, some federal laws may ask employers to offer unpaid sick leave benefits to their employees following the Family and Medical Leave Act.
+Under Iowa labor laws, employers do not have to provide paid or unpaid sick leave benefits to their employees.
+This includes bereavement leave (also called grievance leave).
+However, some federal laws may ask employers to offer unpaid sick leave benefits to their employees following the federal Family and Medical Leave Act (FMLA).

 Information about Iowa sick leave laws may now be found on our Iowa Leave Laws page.